-Most peat moss sold in North America is harvest from bogs in Canada in a sustainable manner.
+Most peat moss sold in North America is harvested from bogs in Canada in a sustainable manner.
 The bogs are drained, stripped of the layers of peat that have accumulated, then allowed to reestablish as active, peat-accumulating bogs.
 The peat is dried and compressed into bales, then shipped to retailers.

 Peat has a high capacity for holding water.
 While nutrient-poor itself, it holds nutrients added as fertilizer, preserving them from leaching through the soil.
 Peat is resistant to decay and its fibrous structure increases the aeration of the soil.

-Using Peat With Acid-Loving Plants
+Using Peat Moss With Acid-Loving Plants

 Some plants, heathers, rhododendrons, azaleas and blueberries among them, prefer a pH below 6.0.
 Blueberries, for instance, grow best at a pH of 4.0 to 5.0.
 If the pH of the soil in your yard is 6.5, adding straight peat without any lime will give you the best results.
-If your soil tends to be acid, with a pH of 5.0, you may wish to add a sprinkling of lime when using peat.
+If your soil tends to be acidic, with a pH of 5.0, you may wish to add a sprinkling of lime when using peat.
 Dolomite lime is a combination of calcium carbonate and magnesium carbonate and both the calcium and magnesium are beneficial to plant growth.

-Using Peat With Vegetables
+Using Peat Moss With Vegetables

 Most vegetables prefer a soil with a pH close to neutral, though they may tolerate a pH of 6.0.
 Potatoes are one of the exceptions, growing best in ground with a pH of 4.8 to 6.5.
 If you choose to add peat to increase the organic matter in the soil, adjusting the pH by also adding dolomite lime will be beneficial.
 Mix the lime with the peat before digging it into the soil since limestone acts slowly and may require three to six months to fully take effect.
 While the exact amount of lime will depend on the acidity of your soil, you can add one half to one and a half ounces of dolomite per gallon of peat.

-Usin Peat In Soil Mixes
+Using Peat Moss In Soil Mixes